Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

 - Purity of abstraction has its practical limits
 - Multple perspectives on structures exists and is more common than exception
 - Primarily porovide mechanisms, then provide convenience policies
+- Synthesis and mutability of structures is primary functionality, analysis is secondary.

 ## Know Debt and Out of Scope